Mikala-Troupe/IAM-Portfolio/Week-02-RBAC-and-Conditional-Access/README.md

 <img src="screenshots/08-all-policies-overview.png" alt="All Policies" />

 **Complete Security Suite**
-All 4 policies working together - layered defense means if one fails, others still protect.
+All 4 policies working together, layered defense means if one fails, others still protect.
 This is called "defense in depth"

 ---